xfliu1995/teaching_book/part-iii.-ngs-data-analyses/6.rna-regulation-analyses/apa.md

 #### input

-1. configure\_file
+configure\_file

-The format of the configure is:
+The format of the configure file is:

 ```text
 #The following file is the result of step 1.